-The Organisational Model has been adopted not only by TIM but also by the Group's national subsidiaries - which have adopted their own versions - and is broken down as follows:
+The Organizational Model has been adopted not only by TIM but also by the Group's national subsidiaries - which have adopted their own versions - and is broken down as follows:

-- General Part, which describes the Company and the governance system, refers the Code of Ethics and Conduct of the Telecom Italia Group and reports on the contents and impacts of Decree 231, the general characteristics of Model 231, its adoption, updating and application methods, the tasks of the 231 Supervisory Body, the Disciplinary System, as well as training and information activities; - Special Part, which describes in detail, with reference to the specific Sensitive Processes and the types of offence associated with them, the map of Sensitive Activities, as well as the system of controls put in place to monitor and protect these activities; - Annexes, which include: a) Code of Ethics and Conduct of the Telecom Italia Group; b) Set of Processes Procedures Responsibilities Matrix for the Offence 231 family; c) Regulatory technical annex containing details of all offences under Decree 231.
+- General Part, which describes the Company and the governance system, refers the Code of Ethics and Conduct of the TIM Group and reports on the contents and impacts of Decree 231, the general characteristics of Model 231, its adoption, updating and application methods, the tasks of the 231 Supervisory Body, the Disciplinary System, as well as training and information activities; - Special Part, which describes in detail, with reference to the specific Sensitive Processes and the types of offence associated with them, the map of sensitive activities and the system of controls put in place to monitor and protect these activities, as well as the main reference procedures and abstractly conceivable examples of illegal conduct; - Annexes, including the TIM Group's Code of Ethics and Conduct, the Whistleblowing Procedure and the Processes Procedures Responsibilities Matrix and the Regulatory technical annex containing details of all offences under Decree 231.

-With particular reference to the Sensitive Processes, the Company has provided for:
+With particular reference to the sensitive processes, the Company has provided for:

-- General Control Standards, i.e. applicable irrespective of the process and/or activity at risk (Segregation of duties, roles and responsibilities, traceability of activities and controls, definition of appropriate process roles and responsibilities, regulation of activities through company rules); - Specific Control Standards, i.e. specifically defined for the management of individual Sensitive Processes/Activities; - Transversal Control Standards, i.e., defined for the governance of other relevant compliance issues, but having an impact in terms of strengthening the control of Sensitive Processes/Activities (e.g., Internal Control System on Financial Reporting, Anti-Corruption Management System, Tax Control Framework); - Area of Transversal Do's and Don'ts and process Behavioural Indications in which the prescriptions and/or prohibitions for all processes are set out without distinction, i.e. for each sensitive process and activity.
+- general control standards, i.e. applicable irrespective of the process and/or activity at risk (segregation of duties, roles and responsibilities, traceability of activities and controls, definition of appropriate process roles and responsibilities, regulation of activities through company rules); - specific control standards, i.e. specifically defined for the management of individual sensitive processes/activities; - transversal control standards, i.e., defined for the governance of other relevant compliance issues, but having an impact in terms of strengthening the control of sensitive processes/activities (e.g., Internal Control System on Financial Reporting, Anti-Corruption Management System, Tax Control Framework); - area of transversal do's and don'ts and process behavioural indications in which the prescriptions and/or prohibitions for all processes are set out without distinction, i.e. for each sensitive process and activity.